How to Integrate Applications

 To set up automation, click "Try it" on the banner below.

-Please check the screen display below and click "OK".
+Please check the following screen display and click "OK".

 The following screen will be displayed, so let's check the "Title" and "Description".

-If changes are necessary, you can make them from the page below.
+If changes are necessary, you can make them from the following page.

 First, to set up SPIRAL, click "When a record is created".